levandyck/levandyck.github.io/_pages/about.md

 Hi, and welcome to my website!

-I'm Lenny, a third-year PhD candidate in Cognitive Computational Neuroscience at JLU Giessen.
-I work with Katharina Dobs in the [Visual Cognition and Computational Neuroscience Lab](https://www.vccnlab.org/).
+I'm Lenny, a third-year PhD candidate in Cognitive Computational Neuroscience at the University of Giessen, working with Katharina Dobs in the [Visual Cognition and Computational Neuroscience Lab](https://www.vccnlab.org/).

-In my research, I investigate how the brain transforms sensory input into meaningful representations.
-I'm particularly fascinated by functionally selective regions that perform specialized computations to solve this complex task.
-With a foundation in cognitive neuroscience and a growing passion for deep learning, I combine neuroimaging and computational modeling to uncover how the brain makes sense of the world around us.
+My research asks how the brain transforms sensory signals into an understanding of the world around us.
+I'm especially interested in why certain brain regions specialize in different aspects of this task.
+I combine neuroimaging and computational modeling to find out.

 When not doing science, I like to spend time in the mountains or travel the planet in a campervan.